-The Army closed Gavin’s Point Dam near Yankton, South Dakota in 1955.
-The reservoir behind the dam stretched upstream to the town of Niobrara, Nebraska, situated at the mouth of the Niobrara River.
-By the early 1970s, silt from the Niobrara River had created a shallow delta at the head of Lewis and Clark Lake.
-This accumulated silt did two things.
-First, it raised the water table at Niobrara.
-As a result, buildings in town suffered structural damage from water seepage.
-Second, it caused an increase in flooding in Niobrara when high flows came down either the Missouri or Niobrara rivers, struck the shallow delta, and then backed-up into residential and commercial areas.
-Because of the higher water table and the increasing likelihood of floods, the residents of Niobrara moved their town to higher ground in 1972.
+In 1955, the Army closed Gavin’s Point Dam near Yankton, South Dakota.
+Once the reservoir behind the dam filled with water, it stretched upstream to the town of Niobrara, Nebraska.
+By the late 1960’s, silt from the Niobrara River had created a shallow delta at the head of Lewis and Clark Lake.
+This accumulated silt did two things: 1) it raised the water table at Niobrara, which caused buildings in town to suffer water damage; and 2) it contributed to more frequent floods.
+High flows descending either the Missouri or Niobrara rivers struck the shallow delta, backed-up, and then flowed into residential and commercial neighborhoods in the town of Niobrara.
+In 1972, the higher water table and the likelihood of future floods persuaded the residents of Niobrara to move their town to higher ground.